HSUCHING/yuma.min.js/test-checklist.md

 4. Create a second annotation that covers the first.
 Make sure the first remains clickable.

 Compile the project and repeat all tests outside of hosted mode.

+# OpenLayers Annotation - no replies

+Repeat the same steps as for image annotation - no replies.
+Each time an annotation was created or edited, pan and zoom the map to ensure the bounding boxes stay correctly aligned in OpenLayers.

 # Image Annotation - replies